codewriterbv/intellijidea-recent-project-organizer/README.md

 ## Description

-This plugin groups the recent projects by the first word in their (display) name by "space", "-", "_", or ".
+This plugin groups the recent projects by the first word in their (display) name by space, "-", "_", or ".
 When multiple projects have the same first word, they are grouped in a sub-group.

 Existing "Recent Projects":